FOSSEE/eSim/README.md

-# TBA820 Audio Power Amplifier
+# 74147 Priority Encoder

-TBA820 is an 8-pin low-voltage audio power amplifier IC.
-It is designed to deliver high-quality audio output with a minimum number of external components.
-The IC is widely used in portable audio equipment and small speaker applications, providing output power of up to 2 W depending on the supply voltage and load impedance.
+74147 is a 16-pin TTL priority encoder IC.
+It is a 10-line to 4-line Decimal-to-BCD priority encoder that converts active-low decimal inputs into active-low BCD outputs.
+When multiple inputs are active simultaneously, the highest-priority input is encoded at the output.
+The IC is widely used in digital encoding and keyboard interface applications. :contentReference[oaicite:0]{index=0}

 ## Usage/Examples

-Portable Audio Amplifiers
+Keyboard Encoding

-Radio Receivers
+Decimal-to-BCD Conversion

-Television Audio Circuits
+Priority Interrupt Systems

-Intercom Systems
+Digital Control Circuits

-Small Speaker Amplifiers
+Code Conversion

-Battery Operated Audio Devices
+Microprocessor Interfacing

 ## Documentation

-To know the details of TBA820 IC please go through the documentation : [TBA820_datasheet](https://www.st.com/resource/en/datasheet/cd00000147.pdf)
+To know the details of 74147 IC please go through the documentation : https://www.ti.com/lit/ds/symlink/sn74147.pdf :contentReference[oaicite:1]{index=1}

 ## Comments/Notes

-Please note this is a low-voltage audio power amplifier IC intended for audio frequency applications.
-Proper heat dissipation should be considered when operating at higher output power levels.
-External capacitors are required for input coupling, output coupling, and frequency compensation to achieve stable operation and optimum audio performance.
+Please note this is a TTL digital logic IC that operates from a 5 V supply.
+All inputs and outputs are active LOW.
+If multiple inputs are asserted simultaneously, the highest-numbered input has priority.
+Unused inputs should be tied HIGH to ensure reliable operation. :contentReference[oaicite:2]{index=2}

 ## Contributer

-Name: *Sanchi Ashok Ramteke*
+Name: *Sanchi Ramteke*
 Email: *sanchiramteke2008@gmail.com*
 Year: 2026
 Position: Contributor